-In the higher-layer (so-called meta learner), a discrete Bayesian optimization algorithm is used to learn the best library of observable functions.
-More specifically, adapting the lifted state (library of observable functions) of the base learner is performed in a meta higher layer to develop a model that is of high fidelity but has also as low-dimensional as possible.
-Since finite-time convergence of the Koopman model for each set of observable is guaranteed under a rank condition on stored data, the fitness of each set of observables can be obtained based on the identification error on the stored samples in the proposed framework and even without implementing any controller based on the learned system.
-Finally, a simulation example is given to verify the effectiveness of the proposed scheme.
+In the higher layer (so-called meta-learner), a discrete Bayesian optimization algorithm \citep{brochu2010tutorial} is used to learn the best library of observable functions.
+More specifically, adapting the lifted state (library of observable functions) of the base learner is performed in a higher layer to develop a model that is of high fidelity but also has as low dimensionality as possible.
+Since finite-time convergence of the Koopman model for each set of observables is guaranteed under a rank condition on stored data, the fitness of each set of observables can be obtained based on the identification error on the stored samples in the proposed framework and even without implementing any controller based on the learned system.
+Finally, two simulation examples are given to verify the effectiveness of the proposed scheme.

 The rest of this paper is organized as follows: Some preliminaries are provided in Section 2.
 The problem formulation is provided in Section 3.
 The main theoretical results are provided and proved in Section 4.
 Section 5 presents some simulation results to verify the performance of the proposed control scheme.
-Finally, Section 6 presents the conclusions and suggestions for future work.
+Finally, Section 6 provides the conclusion for the paper.